-Thank you for joining me for drinks this evening.
+Andrew, welcome to the blog and thank you for joining me for drinks this evening.
 First things first, what are you drinking?

 If we weren’t here in my virtual bar tonight, but were meeting in real life, where would you be taking me for a night out?

-Anyway, enough of my LOTR fangirling!
-Now we’re settled, tell me what you are up to at the moment.
+So, now we’re settled, tell me what you are up to at the moment.
 How and why did you start it and where do you want it to go?

 What is the one big thing you’d like to achieve in your chosen arena?
 Be as ambitious as you like, its just us talking after all!